alexvoss/navi/README.md

 A vim plugin that provides hyperlinks for text files (a la textlink) and a browsing history.
 Written mainly in Python.

+# Prerequisites

+Your Vim must support Python scripts.
+Either Python2 or Python3 should be fine.

 # Installation

 Unix-type operating systems: